 There are two popular ways to solve such recurrence relations: The recursion tree method and the Master method.
 You can explore this blog to understand how to analyze divide and conquer algorithms: Analysis of recursion in programming.

-We implement a divide and conquer algorithm using recursion, which uses a call stack.
-So space complexity depends on the size of the recursion call stack, which is equal to the depth of the recursion tree.
+We implement a divide and conquer algorithm using recursion, which involves a call stack.
+Therefore, the space complexity depends on the size of the recursion call stack, which is equal to the depth of the recursion tree.

-One must ensure that the memory allocated for the recursion stack is sufficient.
-Otherwise, the execution may fail because of stack overflow.
-In other words, time-efficient divide and conquer algorithms often have relatively small recursion depth.
+It is essential to ensure that the memory allocated for the recursion stack is sufficient.
+Otherwise, the execution may fail due to stack overflow.
+In other words, time-efficient divide and conquer algorithms usually have a relatively small recursion depth.

 Since the sub-problems are independent, they can be computed in parallel.
-It is a natural parallel algorithmic approach, leading to a large amount of parallelism.
+In other words, divide and conquer is a natural parallel algorithmic approach that leads to a large amount of parallelism.
 Even if we only divide our problem into two sub-problems, each sub-problem will generate two more smaller sub-problems, and so on.

-It can also make efficient use of memory caches.
+Additionally, it can make efficient use of memory caches.
 The idea is simple: once a sub-problem is small enough, it can be solved within the cache without accessing the main memory.

-Sometimes, recursion with small base cases may lead to many recursive calls and huge recursive stacks.
-This may lead to an increase in time and space complexity.
-On the other hand, we can choose the base case smartly to terminate the recursion after fewer steps.
-This can improve efficiency by a significant factor.
+Sometimes, recursion with small base cases can lead to many recursive calls and huge recursive stacks.
+This may increase time and space complexity.
+On the other hand, we can choose the base case wisely to terminate recursion after fewer steps, improving efficiency significantly.

 For example, a quicksort algorithm could stop when a single input or input is empty.
-To improve efficiency, we can switch to a simple loop-based insertion sort algorithm once the number of items to be sorted is sufficiently small.
-The idea is simple: a base case larger than two can reduce many recursive calls and recursion stack size.
+To improve efficiency, we can switch to a simple loop-based insertion sort algorithm once the number of items to be sorted is small enough.
+The idea is simple: a base case larger than two can reduce many recursive calls and the recursion stack size.

-The following recursion tree diagram is an example of finding max and min for input size 16 elements.
-We can observe that the total number of recursive calls will reduce if we terminate at a larger base case.
+The following recursion tree diagram is an example of finding the maximum and minimum for an input size of 16 elements.
+We can observe that the total number of recursive calls will decrease if we terminate at a larger base case.

-Sometimes, we can also optimize the divide and conquer solution by reducing the total number of sub-problems count.
-The idea is simple: it will reduce the count of recursive calls by a significant margin.
-The best example of this is calculating the power function, Karatsuba algorithm, and Strassen matrix multiplication.
-We will add more insights in detail related to this idea.
+Sometimes, we can optimize the divide and conquer solution by reducing the total number of sub-problems.
+The idea is simple: it reduces the number of recursive calls significantly.
+The best examples of this are calculating the power function, Karatsuba algorithm, and Strassen matrix multiplication.
+We will provide more detailed insights into this idea.

 We will keep updating this blog to add more insights.
 Please share your feedback or insights to improve this further.
 Enjoy learning, Enjoy algorithms!